 But the problem occurs when you need to use it further.

-In this kind of situation, you need to put some efforts and spend your precious time to make it re-usable.
-And to make it, re-usable the best way is to unpivot it.
+In this situation, you need to put some efforts and spend your precious time to make it re-usable.

-And for unpivot data, the best way is to use power query.
-It’s simple, easy and fast.
+And to unpivot data, the best way is to use the POWER QUERY.

-So, today, in this post, you will learn simple steps to convert a crosstab data to into table using unpivot option in power query.
+So today in this post, I’d like to share with you simple steps to convert a crosstab data to into table using POWER QUERY’s unpivot option.

 Now your crosstab data is converted into a simple data and you can use it to create pivot tables and all other things for further analysis and sales reporting.

-Other wise if you go with manual methods you I don’t know how many time you need to cut-paste your data.
+Otherwise, if you go with manual methods you don’t know how many time you need to cut-paste your data.
 Even if you use VBA, you need time to write code.